Zero-Downtime Database Migrations

 How SchemaSmith Handles This

-SchemaQuench compares a defined schema state against the live database and generates only the ALTER, CREATE, and DROP statements needed to bring the database in line.
-Because it calculates the minimal diff, it avoids unnecessary locking operations that would block the application.
+SchemaQuench compares your declared schema state against the live database and generates only the ALTER, CREATE, and DROP statements needed to bring them in line.
+By calculating the minimal diff, it avoids unnecessary locking operations that would block your application during the deployment.